ETACE/ace_covid19/README.md

 to execute a certain experiment.
 The simulation data of all runs will be stored in *batchdata.dat*.
 For an example on how to create plots from this file, see *covid_plot_exp.jl*.

 ## Replication

-All *covid_par_ini.jl* and *batchdata.dat files* used to create the figures and tables in the paper can be found in the *data* folder.
+All *covid_par_ini.jl* and *batchdata.dat files* used to create the figures and tables in the [working paper](https://dx.doi.org/10.2139/ssrn.3635329) from June 2020 can be found in the *data/working_paper/* folder.
+Our latest results (corresponding to the version of the paper from January 2021) are located in the *data/* folder.

-We use the following files located in the root folder to encode different policies:
+We use the following files located in the root folder to encode different policies (latest results):

+* *policy_lockdown_bailout.jl* - The baseline lockdown policy.
+* *policy_open.jl* - Baseline policy after lockdown.
+* *policy_allout.jl* - Policy after vaccine becomes available (terminates all measures).

+To vary the policy intensity (e.g. extend of business closures), we use the parameters *alpha_lockdown* and *alpha_open*.

+For the results from the working paper, we used the following policy files:

 * *policy_baseline.jl* - The baseline lockdown policy.
 * *policy_baseline_end.jl* - Baseline policy after lockdown.